 3 Card Tarot Spreads

-There are four ways to read the 3 card tarot spread: balanced, foundation, crossed, and linear.
+Although we call this the “three-card spread” there are actually many ways to read it.
+In this article, I’m going to focus on four ways to read the 3 card tarot spread: balanced, foundation, crossed, and linear (BFCL.)

 - Mind, Body, Spirit

 - Physical State, Emotional State, Spiritual State

 - What I think, What I feel, What I do